Family:

-Family: Ranunculaceae (anemone family)
+Ranunculaceae (anemone family) Life

-Sixty-two genera and 2525 species (worldwide), with seven genera and 35 species native to southern Africa, and two species naturalised.
-An additional 12 genera and 47 species are cultivated in the region.
+genera and 35 species native to southern Africa, and two species naturalised.
+An additional 12 genera and

 Species native to southern Africa